Keep Your Home Warm with a Pet Door — How Pet-Tek Engineers Out the Draft

 Magnetic Flap Closure

 A magnetic closure system pulls the flap firmly shut after each use.
-Unlike gravity-only flaps that sit slightly ajar in wind, the magnetic closure ensures the flap seats fully against the brush seals every single time — maintaining the thermal barrier consistently.
+Unlike gravity-only flaps that sit slightly ajar in wind, the magnetic closure ensures the flap seats fully against the brush seals every single time, maintaining the thermal barrier consistently.

 Precision Moulded Housing

 Pet-Tek engaged specialist mould designers who built proper draft angles into every housing component.
-This means the housing fits flush and tight against the glass or door surface with no gaps at the perimeter — the first and most important line of defence against drafts.
+This means the housing fits flush and tight against the glass or door surface with no gaps at the perimeter: the first and most important line of defence against drafts.

 The Mould Design Difference

 Most people never think about mould design when buying a pet door.
 But it matters enormously.
-Pet-Tek invested in hiring the best mould designers in the industry — specialists who understand that proper draft angles, tight tolerances, and dimensional consistency are not optional extras.
+Pet-Tek invested in hiring the best mould designers in the industry: specialists who understand that proper draft angles, tight tolerances, and dimensional consistency are not optional extras.
 They are the difference between a pet door that seals and one that doesn't.

 Proper draft angles ensure that every component releases cleanly from the mould with no distortion or warping.
-This means every Pet-Tek door that leaves our Auckland facility is dimensionally identical to the design specification — not slightly bowed, not slightly twisted, not slightly out of tolerance.
+This means every Pet-Tek door that leaves our Auckland facility is dimensionally identical to the design specification.
+Not slightly bowed, not slightly twisted, not slightly out of tolerance.
 That precision is what makes the seal work, and what makes it keep working years down the track.

-The Pet-Tek difference: We didn't just design a pet door — we invested in the tooling, the materials, and the manufacturing expertise to make it right.
+The Pet-Tek difference: We didn't just design a pet door.
+We invested in the tooling, the materials, and the manufacturing expertise to make it right.
 That investment shows up every winter when your home stays warm and your pet door stays silent.

 The 4-Way Manual Lock — Your Winter Weapon